Deutschland sucht den Superstar season 15

 For season 15 of Deutschland sucht den Superstar, Dieter Bohlen announced a new jury consisting of Carolin Niemczyk, Ella Endlich and Mousse T. The winner was the 16-year-old Marie Wegener.
 She is the youngest winner ever and only the fourth woman to win the show and the first to win against a male in the top two.
-Michel Truog was the runner-up and Michael Rauscher reached the third place.
+Michel Truog was the runner-up and Michael Rauscher reached the third Place.
+This season returned to the traditional age limit from 16 to 30.
+The prize money was reduced to 100,000 euros.

 Finalists

 The finalist were announced at 7 April and consisted of six male and four female contestants.